Online Shopping: How to Stay Safe Online

 Online shopping has become the most convenient way to make purchases.
 Shopping online allows customers to research products, read customer reviews, and shop around for the best prices.
+Services like Amazon Prime allow free two day shipping, and now customers in some locations can receive same day shipping on many products.
 But with all this convenience comes a lot of vulnerability.
 Hackers, fake websites, and even fake companies can scam online shoppers out of their money.
 Below are some tips to remain safe when shopping online.

 Never use a Public Computer or Public Network